rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/onboarding/setup-device/_index.md

 {{% notice note %}}
 Not all devices go through all of the stages in the device initialization process.
-A pre-installed device, which will run non-ROS components, will not pass through **Stage 2** and **Stage 3**.
+For example, a pre-installed device, which will run non-ROS components, will not pass through **Stage 2** and **Stage 3**.
 {{% /notice %}}